actionjack/so-you-want-to-onboard-a-devops-engineer/README.md

 <summary>How should we do stuff</summary>

+> "If you can't describe what you are doing as a process, you don't know what you're doing."
+>> W. Edwards Deming

 * Have [Shovel Ready](https://en.wikipedia.org/wiki/Shovel_ready) work for new starters, create a backlog of work that be be easily done by a new starter:
   * Ideally work that:
     * is well defined,